 They were a family with three boys, Daniel Jr., Robert, and Joseph.
 Yet, when Joseph began his acting career he found out, after registering with Actors Equity, the young ambitious Lane learned that there was Joseph Lane working, so this star borrowed the first name a famous musical character, Nathan Detroit from Guys and Dolls.

-2. Nathan Lane was part of a comedy stand-up team.
+2. Nathan Lane was part of a stand-up comedy team.

 Odd jobs are not the only way that Lane could earn a living while trying to make his way to the top of the acting pile.
 For a while he was a part of a comedy duo with Patrick Stack and the duo made their way through the comedy circuits and stand-up clubs in New York.
 Lane would have to give that up eventually because he had his sights set on Broadway even though their act was successful.